Academic & Personal Support

 For further information, you can locate the Disability Resources Office on the web at http://www.stthomas.edu/enhancementprog/.

 There are a few students who, for a variety of reasons, have a difficult time performing up to their own expectations in law school.
 We pride ourselves in providing support for those people, and will work in any way we can to make sure that law school is a productive experience.

 St. Thomas employs a psychologist dedicated to the university's Minneapolis campus who is available to meet with law students in support of their mental health and interpersonal relationships, as well as academic performance.

 The Counseling and Psychological Services office in Minneapolis is located in Terrence Murphy Hall 251J on the second floor in the suite with Financial Aid.
 Questions about services, appointments and availability can be handled by calling (651) 962-6780.

 School of Law Academic Achievement Director Scott Swanson also is available to counsel law students in support of their mental health.

-The St. Thomas Law Wellness in Practice supports the continued quality of life and well-being of the St. Thomas Law community by raising awareness of mental and chemical health conditions; by reducing the stigma and providing resources and support to those who suffer from these illnesses; and by promoting wellness, balance, collegiality, and perspective throughout the St. Thomas community.
+The St. Thomas Law supports the continued quality of life and well-being of the St. Thomas Law community by raising awareness of mental and chemical health conditions; by reducing the stigma and providing resources and support to those who suffer from these illnesses; and by promoting wellness, balance, collegiality, and perspective throughout the St. Thomas community.

 St. Thomas Law currently provides a seminar-sized class that works with third-year students who identify themselves as students who continue to have concerns about their academic performance, particularly as it relates to taking and passing a bar exam.